Play Ball! Bismarck Govs, Mandan Chiefs to start summer baseball season June 5

 But most importantly, there will be baseball in a form similar to a typical summer.
 The nine teams in Class AA will be the nine teams that make up Class AA this year and most of Class A will be Class A still, only it will be known as Senior Babe Ruth B.

-Kincaid and Bismarck coach Mike Skytland emphasized the health and safety of players and fans is paramount and that steps have been taken to mitigate risks to everyone.
+Kincaid and Bismarck coach Mike Skytland emphasized that health and safety of players and fans is paramount and that steps have been taken to mitigate risks to everyone.

 “Everything was talked about from a health standpoint first,” Skytland said.
 “We’ve been able to put policies together that consider all the health standards first.
 We were always hopeful but we kept taking the approach of seeing what health officials were doing.”